Robust priors for regularized regression: Application III: Estimation in Brain Imaging Analyses

 To build a continuum of models between LSA and LSS, we include the weights derived from LSS as a target (i.e., prior) in the penalty term within a regularized LSA model.
 Thus, the weights from the LSS-prior model are estimated with the following objective:

 Paralleling our treatment of the decision heuristics as priors, Equation~\ref{lssPrior} specifies a continuum of models ranging from LSA ($\theta = 0$) to LSS ($\theta \rightarrow \infty$).
 For all models, $\bm{y}$ is the activation time series for a single voxel; with spatial indices (i.e., coordinates in brain space) its notation is $\bm{y}_{\mathsf{xyz}}$.
-See Methods for details on $\bm{X}_{LSA}$ and $\bm{\hat{w}}_{LSS}$, how the data were simulated and the models tested.

-Our main prediction held (see Figure~\ref{fig:fmri_sims}).
-Across a range of task conditions, our penalized regression approach with $\bm{w}_{LSS\ prior}$ outperformed both LSS (equivalent to large $\theta$) and LSA (equivalent to $\theta =0$) for intermediate penalty values of $\theta$ (Figure \ref{fig:fmri_sims}).
-LSS provided an effective prior for our penalized regression.
-Replicating previous work, $\overline{\rm RMSE}$ was lower for LSS than LSA, akin to less-is-more effects in which decision heuristics can best OLS (e.g., TTB in Figure~\ref{fig:app1_results}A).